arbakker/tonal/README.md

 # tonal
-Music library web app and REST API
+Music library web app and REST API.
+Unfinished.

 Web app is located in the folder `static`.